 It is useful that RTK GPS enables to define coordinates of drone location with centimetre-level accuracy.
 But the drone coordinates are not enough, as for precise map aligning image centre coordinates are necessary to be provided.

 Data processing software like Agisoft Photoscan, DroneDeplay, Pix4d, Icarus OneButton and others will produce very accurate maps using geotagged images, but the real precision of the map will not be known without ground control points.

 Conclusion: ground control points have to be used to create Survey-Grade result.
 For a map with approximate precision, it is sufficient to rely just on RTK GPS and capabilities of data processing software.

-For the carefully planned mission, flying it is the most straightforward step.
+For a carefully planned mission, flying it is the most straightforward step.
 Mission execution differs according to the type of UAV and equipment used, therefore it will not be described in detail in this topic (please refer to equipment’s and UgCS documentation).

 Important issues before flying:

 - In most countries, there are strict regulations for UAV usage.
 Always comply with the regulations!
-Usually, these rules can be found on website of local aviation authority.
+Usually, these rules can be found on the website of local aviation authority.

 - In some countries, special permission for any kind of aerial photo/video shooting is needed.
 Please check local regulations.

-- In most cases missions are planned before arriving in flying location (e.g., in office, at home) using satellite imaginary from Google maps, Bing, etc. Before flying always check actual circumstances at the location.
+- In most cases missions are planned before arriving at the flying location (e.g., in office, at home) using satellite imaginary from Google maps, Bing, etc. Before flying always check actual circumstances at the location.
 There could be a need to adjust take-off/landing points, for example, to avoid tall obstacles (e.g., trees, masts, power lines) in your survey area.

 Image geotagging is optional if ground control points were used, but almost any data processing software will require less time to process geotagged images.